Jason Ponic works in the exciting world of Hollywood film and television by day and writes by night.

 Ten years of uncertainty would begin with the sale of the SS Noga to Silver Moon Ferries.
 Renamed Alferdoss, her new owners envisioned a floating luxury hotel in Tripoli, Lebanon.
 Civil War quickly shattered that dream.

-As she sat, a burst bilge pipe nearly sank the ship.
 Decay accelerated with cracks and leaks.
-Her interior, which remained largely unchanged since the 1930s, began to show signs of water damage and collapse.
+Her interior, which remained largely unchanged since the 1930s, began to show signs of mold.
+Humidity caused many fittings to discolor, warp and collapse.
 In 1988, a burst bilge pipe nearly sank the ship and the subsequent damage left little hope for the ship's hotel conversion.
 Silver Moon Ferries began seeking bids for scrapping.
-She was sold for scrap in 1989 but the scrappers defaulted on payments and services after just a few months.
+She was in fact sold for scrap in 1989 but the scrappers defaulted on sale payments after just a few months so the ship was never torn apart.
 The Alferdoss remained in this sad condition until 1993.

 1993 - 1995: SS American Star

-Disaster strikes during the journey.
-Storms kept snapped the SS American Star's tow lines.
-The first time, the towers were able to recapture the ship but the second time they snapped was terminal.
+Disaster struck during the journey.
+Storms and heavy seas kept snapped the SS American Star's tow lines.
+The first time, the towers were able to recapture the ship but the second time was terminal.
 The vessel ran aground on the rocky shore of Fuerteventura Island.
-The angle and conditions of the beaching rendered salvage impossible.
-The ship was declared a total loss.
+The angle and conditions of the beaching rendered salvage impossible and the ship was declared a total loss by the insurance company.

 1995 - 2006: Ten Year Wreck